Fire Prevention Toolbox Talk: Protecting Workers and Projects

 Encouraging open discussions about fire safety and real-world experiences can help workers understand the importance of prevention.
 Asking questions like, “Has anyone had to put out a fire on the job site?” or “What steps can we take today to eliminate fire hazards?” can engage workers and reinforce best practices.

-Regular fire safety training and emergency drills ensure workers know how to respond in case of a fire.
+Regular fire safety training and emergency drills ensure workers know how to respond if a fire occurs in the workplace.
 When fire prevention becomes a priority on-site, risks are minimized, and construction teams can work safely and efficiently.

 Prioritizing Fire Prevention on Construction Sites